jaytmiller/htc-utils/aws-annex-setup/README.md

 Run the start_annex script.
 This will create a default EC2 worker instance.

-Dump the script for more info on parameters.
+Dump the script for more info on parameters which can be used to specify instance count, type, duration, and shutdown idle time.

+The start_annex script also specifies the exact AWS AMI which will be run,  which currently also defines the version of CAL code pre-installed on the AMI.

 ```
 $ ./start_annex